foca/integrity-website/src/integrity.markdown

 ---------------------------------------------------------
 __Integrity is dumb__. it takes a repository URL and a command to run in a working copy of the former.
-It then reports success or failure depending on [exit status][exit] of the command.
+It then reports success or failure depending on the [exit status][exit] of the command.

 While this is very simplistic, it allows for great flexibility: you can use